briancorbinxyz/overengineering-tictactoe-cli/README.md

 Over-Engineering Tic-Tac-Toe CLI
 ---

-A CLI for running Tic-Tac-Toe - from the project [Over-Engineering Tic-Tac-Toe](https://github.com/briancorbinxyz/overengineering-tictactoe) built using modern Java Frameworks: Quarkus/PicoCLI/GraalVM for development speed and native execution.
+A command-line interface for running Tic-Tac-Toe - from the project [Over-Engineering Tic-Tac-Toe](https://github.com/briancorbinxyz/overengineering-tictactoe) built using modern Java Frameworks: Quarkus/PicoCLI/GraalVM for development speed and native execution.

 ## Running the application